grip-on-software/data-gathering/README.md

 - `filename`: Format that valid workbook file names must adhere to.
 The format must contain `strptime` format codes in order to deduce the time at which the file was created.
-- `projects`: An array of project names and project keys.
+- `projects`: A mapping of project names and project keys.
 The project name should appear in the first worksheet column (excluding the `prefixes`).
   The project keys may be a single Jira project key to map the project name to, or a list of Jira project keys to distribute the seat counts evenly over.